astronomer/docs/astro/log-in-to-astro.md

 ## Log in to the Cloud UI

-1. Go to https://cloud.astronomer.io/ and create an Astronomer account.
+1. Open a browser and go to https://cloud.astronomer.io/ and create an Astronomer account.

 2. Go to `https://account.astronomer.io/`, enter your email address, and then click **Continue**.